FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 ### Operation

 This system can be operated simultaneously using PC USB to UART character inputs or the system's pushbutton and potentiometer as a cursor control.
 The user is greeted with a start screen, where they can press the button or send a serial command to start.
-The next screen is a selection menu where the user can choose either the minimal oscilloscope, function generator or logic analyser.
-The logic analyser was not completed due to time constraints.
+The next screen is a selection menu where the user can choose either the minimal oscilloscope, function generator or logic analyzer.
+The logic analyzer was not completed due to time constraints.
 The minimal oscilloscope mode takes an analogue to digital reading on the 'ch1' pin and plots the waveform to the serial plotter on PC and on the OLED screen with the current voltage reading displayed in millivolts.
 The user can either send a number character to the microcontoller or scroll though the options and press the button for the mode they choose.
 The button or a serial command of '0' will exit the chosen mode back to the previous screen.
 The function generator screen gives the user another set of options of either square, triangular or sine wave generators.
 The generated waves are outputted to a digital to analogue converter pin.

 ### 3.2 Finite State Machine Design